 The Institute offers computing, information, and technology resources in support of the Institute's mission to pursue the highest standards of learning, research, and instruction.
-Included in these resources are computers in the Ruth Sleeper Learning Resource Center, classrooms, laboratories, and staff offices connected to the Internet through the Partners HealthCare system data network, network printers, proprietary software licensed for use on Institute computers, access to Internet resources, and access to databases and other electronic educational resources; primarily through MGH Treadwell Library.
+Included in these resources are computers, classrooms, laboratories, and staff offices connected to the Internet through the Partners HealthCare system data network, network printers, proprietary software licensed for use on Institute computers, access to Internet resources, and access to databases and other electronic educational resources; primarily through MGH Treadwell Library.
 The use of these resources is a privilege, not a right of membership in the Institute community, and is non-transferable.
 It is intended solely for the administrative and educational purposes of the Institute community.
 These privileges are only made available to current students, faculty, and staff.

 State and federal laws as well as official Institute policies govern usage of computing resources.
 In instances where data is transferred across the Internet or other networks, users are advised that acceptable use policies of those other networks may limit usage.
+Beginning March 2010, all laptop computers and mobile devices connecting to the Partners network must be encrypted or pass code protected.